mswjs/msw/README.md

 ## Browser support

 This library is meant to be used for **development only**.
-It doesn't require, nor encourage to install any Service Worker on the production environment.
+It doesn't require, nor encourage you to install any Service Worker on production environment.

 > [**See browser support for ServiceWorkers**](https://caniuse.com/#feat=serviceworkers)